AsperaMl/AsperaMl/README.md

 ## Hey!

 -  I am Ml engineer with 3.5 years of experience in RecSys and Classic Ml.
--  I am working at Credit Scoring Systems and RecSys, I am also not a nepfew at DL tasks like AI Agents.
+-  I am working at Credit Scoring Systems and RecSys, I am also not a nepfew at DL tasks like AI Agents, LLM model etc.